ozcnakblt/VoovilSideMenu/README.md

-VoovilSideMenu for iOS 7 and XCode 5 (ARC)
+VoovilSideMenu for iOS 7 and XCode 5
 ==============

 <h6>Note: This is my first project on Github!</h6>

 **VoovilSideMenu** is a simple SideMenu for iOS 7 Apps.
-This app use storyboards, it's works fine with Swipe Gesture and IBAction button.
+This app use ARC, Storyboards, it's works fine with Swipe Gesture and IBAction button.
 I have use Modern Objective-C, so you can easily add items to tableview with .plist.
 The picture will be automatically rounded with CAlayer.